-Because I help so many Realtors with their marketing efforts, I KNOW that generating a monthly newsletter can seem like an overwhelming task.
-Here are my best Realtor Newsletter Ideas, in no particular order.
+Because I help so many real estate agents with their marketing efforts, I KNOW that generating a monthly real estate newsletter can seem like an overwhelming task.
+Here are my best Real Estate Newsletter Ideas, in no particular order.

 Your Real Estate Newsletter should be a tool to talk with current, past and potential real estate clients.
 It is actually amazing that we can send an email or two a month and let everyone know we care and are thinking about them or to mail a newsletter into an entire neighborhood and in one fell swoop let everyone know you are a neighborhood expert.

 Your Real Estate Agent Newsletter should contain:

 - Market statistics – If you are doing a market area it is fine to use MLS wide statistics.
 If you are farming a neighborhood, it would be best to chunk it down to just that area.
 You should also be sure to explain confusing terms like “absorption rate” in easy to understand english.
 A 10% absorption rate means that only 1 out of 10 homes are selling each month.